txt/mase/transfer.md

 ![](https://github.com/txt/mase/blob/master/img/defect/WPDP.png)

-Such defect predictors are easy to use, widely-used, and useful to use.
+Such defect predictors are easy to use, widely-used, and useful.

 * easy to use: static code attributes can be automatically collected, even for very large systems.
-* widely used: researchers and industrial practitioners use sattic attibutes to guide software quality preditions(NASA).
+* widely used: researchers and industrial practitioners use static attibutes to guide software quality predictors(NASA).
-* useful: defect precitors often find the locaiton of 70% (or more) defects in the code.
+* useful: defect precitors often find the location of 70% (or more) defects in the code.

 ## Why transfer?

-The above paradigm is useful when the training and testing(predition) data sets are different versions(releases)for the same project. __What if we want to predict defects on a new project with few historical information?
+The above paradigm is useful when the training and testing(predition) datasets are available within the same project.

+__What if we want to predict defects on a new project with few/no historical information?
 How to get training data sets.__ Can we use:

-* data sets from different projects with the same attributes
+* data sets from different projects (within the same organization) with the same attributes
-* or data sets form different projects with different attributes
+* or data sets from different projects with different attributes
-* or data sets form different companies
+* or data sets from different organization

-Before answering that, what's fundamental theory of data mining?
-When using training data to train a data minign algorithm, what's the assumption here?

-So, the answer is YES.
+What is the relationship between training and testing data?

 ## How to transfer?

+Nam, Jaechang, and Sunghun Kim. "[Heterogeneous defect prediction](http://lifove.net/research/files/HDP_FSE2015.pdf)."
+Proceedings of the 2015 10th Joint Meeting on Foundations of Software Engineering.
+ACM, 2015.

-Key idea: Synonym discovery.
+Key idea: __Synonym discovery__
 Given a target(testing) data set, we have to find the appropriate traning set to build the learner.
-Here "__appropiate__" means the distribution of the source(training) set should be "the most simialr" to the target(testing) data set.
+Here "__appropiate__" means the distribution of the source(training) set should be "the __most__ simialr" to the target(testing) data set.

 Assumption: Training and testing data sets are from different projects with different attributes.